-- Dispatching the following transform activities against compute resources in On-Premise or Azure Virtual Network: HDInsight Hive activity (BYOC), HDInsight Pig activity (BYOC), HDInsight MapReduce activity (BYOC), HDInsight Spark activity (BYOC), HDInsight Streaming activity (BYOC), Machine Learning Batch Execution activity, Machine Learning Update Resource activities, Stored Procedure activity, Data Lake Analytics U-SQL activity, .Net custom activity, Lookup activity, and Get Metadata activity.
+- Dispatching the following transform activities against compute resources in on-premises or Azure Virtual Network: HDInsight Hive activity (BYOC-Bring Your Own Cluster), HDInsight Pig activity (BYOC), HDInsight MapReduce activity (BYOC), HDInsight Spark activity (BYOC), HDInsight Streaming activity (BYOC), ML Studio (classic) Batch Execution activity, ML Studio (classic) Update Resource activities, Stored Procedure activity, Data Lake Analytics U-SQL activity, Custom activity (runs on Azure Batch), Lookup activity, and Get Metadata activity.

-Use self-hosted integration runtime to support data stores that requires bring-your-own driver such as SAP Hana, MySQL, etc. For more information, see supported data stores.
+Use self-hosted integration runtime to support data stores that require bring-your-own driver, such as SAP Hana, MySQL, etc. For more information, see supported data stores.

-If you want to perform data integration securely in a private network environment, which does not have a direct line-of-sight from the public cloud environment, you can install a self-hosted IR on premises environment behind your corporate firewall, or inside a virtual private network.
-The self-hosted integration runtime only makes outbound HTTP-based connections to open internet.
+If you want to perform data integration securely in a private network environment that doesn't have a direct line-of-sight from the public cloud environment, you can install a self-hosted IR in your on-premises environment behind a firewall, or inside a virtual private network.
+The self-hosted integration runtime only makes outbound HTTP-based connections to the internet.

-Self-hosted IR needs to be installed on an on-premises machine or a virtual machine inside a private network.
-Currently, we only support running the self-hosted IR on a Windows operating system.
+Install a Self-hosted IR on an on-premises machine or a virtual machine inside a private network.
+Currently, the self-hosted IR is only supported on a Windows operating system.

 For high availability and scalability, you can scale out the self-hosted IR by associating the logical instance with multiple on-premises machines in active-active mode.
-For more information, see how to create and configure self-hosted IR topic under how to guides for details.
+For more information, see the article on how to create and configure a self-hosted IR for details.

 To lift and shift existing SSIS workload, you can create an Azure-SSIS IR to natively execute SSIS packages.

-Azure-SSIS IR can be provisioned in either public network or private network.
-On-premises data access is supported by joining Azure-SSIS IR to a Virtual Network (VNet) that is connected to your on-premises network.
-Currently, only classic VNet is supported.
+The Azure-SSIS IR can be provisioned in either public network or private network.
+On-premises data access is supported by joining Azure-SSIS IR to a virtual network that is connected to your on-premises network.

-Azure-SSIS IR is a fully managed cluster of Azure VMs dedicated to run your SSIS packages.
-You can bring your own Azure SQL Database or Managed Instance (private preview) server to host the catalog of SSIS projects/packages (SSISDB) that is going to be attached to it.
+The Azure-SSIS IR is a fully managed cluster of Azure VMs dedicated to run your SSIS packages.
+You can bring your own Azure SQL Database or SQL Managed Instance for the catalog of SSIS projects/packages (SSISDB).
 You can scale up the power of the compute by specifying node size and scale it out by specifying the number of nodes in the cluster.
-You can manage the cost of running your Azure-SSIS Integration Runtime by stopping and starting it as you see fit.
+You can manage the cost of running your Azure-SSIS Integration Runtime by stopping and starting it as your requirements demand.

-For more information, see how to create and configure Azure-SSIS IR topic under how to guides.
-Once created, you can deploy and manage your existing SSIS packages with little to no change using familiar tools such as SQL Server Data Tools (SSDT) and SQL Server Management Studio (SSMS), just like using SSIS on premises.
+For more information, see How to create and configure the Azure-SSIS IR.
+Once created, you can deploy and manage your existing SSIS packages with little to no change using familiar tools such as SQL Server Data Tools (SSDT) and SQL Server Management Studio (SSMS), just like using SSIS on-premises.

-For more information about Azure-SSIS runtime, see the following articles:
+For more information about the Azure-SSIS runtime, see the following articles:

 - How to: Create an Azure-SSIS integration runtime.
-This article expands on the tutorial and provides instructions on using Azure SQL Managed Instance (private preview) and joining the IR to a VNet.
+This article expands on the tutorial and provides instructions on using SQL Managed Instance and joining the IR to a virtual network.